segment-boneyard/khaos/Readme.md

 ## Usage

-  The quickest way to get started using Khaos is to create a new project from a template on GitHub, for example using the [segmentio/khaos-node]() template...
+The quickest way to get started using Khaos is to create a new project from a template on GitHub, for example using the [segmentio/khaos-node](https://github.com/segmentio/khaos-node) template...

-    $ khaos segmentio/khaos-node my-new-project
+    $ khaos create segmentio/khaos-node my-new-project

 That will prompt you to fill in some placeholders...

                 name: ware
                owner: segmentio
          description: Easily create your own middleware layer.

 ...and voilà!
 Your new node.js project directory is made including a `package.json`, `Readme.md`, `Makefile` and everything.

 ## Local Usage

-  Khaos can also lookup local templates at `~/.khaos`.
+Khaos can also use local templates at `~/.khaos`, and there's a simple command for download GitHub repositories there.
 Here's the same example from above, but locally...

-    $ mkdir ~/.khaos
-    $ git clone git://github.com/segmentio/khaos-node.git ~/.khaos/node
+    $ khaos install segmentio/khaos-node node

-  That clones Segment.io's node.js template as simply `node`, so then you can...
+That installs Segment.io's node.js Khaos template and aliases it as `node`, so then from now on you can easily...

-    $ khaos node my-new-project
+    $ khaos create node my-new-project

-  ...fill out a few fields and your new project directory is created with all of the template files filled in.
+...and fill out a few fields and your new project directory is created with all of the template files filled in for you!

 ## How does it work?

 Khaos templates are just plain old directories where any file or filename can have **handlebars placeholders**.
 When you create a new project, Khaos will scan the template for placeholders and prompt you to fill in a value for each one.

 For example, say you have a `package.json` in your template...

 ```js
 {